Must-Have WordPress Website Plugins for Small Business Sites (& How to Choose a Good Plugin that Won’t Kill your Website!)

 Digital Products: I use Easy Digital Downloads as my preferred eCommerce plugin for delivering ebooks and digital products.
 The user manuals are very confusing, but the actual system is brilliant.

 Caching & Performance.
 I use WP Rocket.
-It makes your site lighting fast and has a host of inbuilt performance tweaks to keep your WordPress database clear of crud.
+It makes your site lighting fast and has a host of inbuilt performance tweaks to keep your WordPress database clear of crud (although nothing can save your site from images that have not been compressed!).

 If you use a free WordPress plugin and love it, remember to give the developer a 5-star rating in the WordPress store in thanks.
 Also, consider making a donation to the developer to help them maintain the plugin into the future.